LesFruitsDefendus/saskatoon-ng/doc/setup/manual-install.md

 ## Launch the Saskatoon server on localhost

-_Note: A Redis server must be run in the background._

 You can use Django embedded server for development purpose:
 ```
 (venv)$ python3 saskatoon/manage.py runserver 8000